Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have gone over 231.5 combined points in 38 of 82 games this season.
+- Boston and its opponents have scored more than 229.5 points in 42 of 82 games this season.

-- The average point total in Boston's games this season is 229.4, 2.1 points fewer than this matchup's over/under.
+- Boston has had an average of 229.4 points in its games this season, 0.1 fewer than this matchup's total.

+- So far this season, the Celtics have put together a 45-37-0 record against the spread.

+- This season, Boston has won eight of its 13 games, or 61.5%, when favored by at least -600 on the moneyline.

-- The moneyline for this contest implies a 83.3% chance of a victory for the Celtics.
+- The bookmakers' moneyline implies a 85.7% chance of a victory for the Celtics.

 Hawks Betting Records & Stats

-- Atlanta has played 49 games this season that ended with a combined score over 231.5 points.
+- Atlanta's games this season have had a combined scoring total higher than 229.5 points in 55 of 82 outings.

-- Atlanta's games this year have had a 236.6-point total on average, 5.1 more points than this matchup's over/under.
+- The average over/under for Atlanta's matchups this season is 236.6, 7.1 more points than this game's total.

-- Atlanta has an implied victory probability of 21.1% according to the moneyline set by oddsmakers for this matchup.
+- Atlanta has an implied victory probability of 19% according to the moneyline set for this matchup.

 Celtics vs. Hawks Over/Under Stats (Regular Season)